sumitkumar14/react-reward-app/README.md

 # Rewards-app

-This Web app shows dashboard related to customers purchase and award points accumulated  based on recorded purchase.
-We used react.js
+This Web app shows dashboard about customers purchase and award points accumulated based on recorded purchase.
+We are showing three tables to show different details like 'points accumulated by different customers in 3 months purchase', 'total points accumulated by each customer' and 'transaction details of all purchase'

+# Technologies used
+React.js, javascript, html5, css3. for unit testing jest and tooling eslint and prettier.

 ## Available Scripts